 BELLINGHAM, Washington, USA (PRWEB) February 01, 2017

-Leaders of, have written a to United States President Donald Trump expressing concerns regarding an executive order issued last week banning entry to visa holders whose country of origin is Syria, Iraq, Iran, Libya, Somalia, Sudan, or Yemen.
+Leaders of SPIE, the international society for optics and photonics, have written a letter to United States President Donald Trump expressing concerns regarding an executive order issued last week banning entry to visa holders whose country of origin is Syria, Iraq, Iran, Libya, Somalia, Sudan, or Yemen.

-The request is similar to others being made by scientific societies, and is made as SPIE hosts, the world’s largest optics and photonics conference, in San Francisco, California.
+The request is similar to others being made by scientific societies, and is made as SPIE hosts Photonics West, the world’s largest optics and photonics conference, in San Francisco, California.
 Several scientists traveling from Canada, the United Kingdom, and other countries who intended to present at and participate in the conference were denied entry.

 “We were surprised and disappointed to hear that speakers and attendees for this conference were denied entry into the United States,” said SPIE CEO Eugene Arthurs.
 “These scientists had spent considerable time and money preparing to come and contribute to the scientific program, where they have always been welcome.
 They had no reason to think this was not the case yet again this year.”